AminaHanan246/bulk_rna_seq_prj/README.md

  `{bam}`: Name of the BAM file to be used

 The FeatureCounts output includes a count table, that contains read count for genome features, and summary of counting results
 The count table includes annotation columns: Geneid, Chr, Start, End, Strand, and Length, and reads counts for each genes.
-The count summary includes number of alignments that were successful and also number of assignment that failed.
+The count summary includes number of alignments that were successful and also number of assignment that failed.[^1]

 Since multiple files needs to be quantified, the following python script [`scripts/feature_counts.py`](scripts/feature_counts.py) is used:
 ```python